 As you are already aware, mechanical engineers are highly relevant in the manufacturing industries like cars, aircraft, bikes, robots, machines, furniture, etc.

 Have you ever seen a car manufacturing plant?
-It's huge.
-There is much machinery within this vast factory.
-Thousands of technicians, supervisors, engineers and managers work in this plant.
+It’s huge.
+There is a lot of machinery within this vast factory.
+Thousands of technicians, supervisors, engineers, and managers work in this plant.
 The owners of the car manufacturing plant would have invested crores of rupees in setting up and maintaining the factory.
-Hence, it is capital intensive and needs much money to invest upfront.
+Hence, it is capital intensive and needs money to invest upfront.